 Valencia celebrates the final days of winter with Las Fallas festival.
 During this period there are bonfires, fireworks, gun powder ‘concerts’, and giant satirical papier-mâché figures placed all over the city!

 April and May are great times to visit Valencia before the heat of summer hits, with temperatures averaging in the low 20s.
 If you’re heading to Valencia for a beach holiday, then the summer months are sunny with temperatures in the 30s – perfect for sunbathing.
 Also, the sea becomes a pleasant swimming temperature from May onwards.

 The city is just 1 hour ahead of Ireland.

-There are flights departing from Cork, Shannon, and Dublin to Valencia with just one stop over, then from the airport the city is just 15 minutes away.
 As Valencia is quite small and relatively flat, it’s very easy to get around by foot.
-However, you can also get the VLC Tourist Card which provides unlimited access to all public transports for up to 72 hours.
+However, you can also get the VLC Tourist Card which provides unlimited access to all public transport for up to 72 hours.